 Generally speaking, the bigger your vehicle, the more options you have regarding drive-in theater seating.
 As they were originally designed to be, sport utility vehicles are exceptionally versatile.
 An SUV’s size sometimes means most passengers are relegated to the back rows at the drive-in theater, but that doesn’t mean you still can’t have the best seats in the house.
 You could take advantage of the extra height, since SUVs sit taller than most vehicles, and pull straight into the spot to watch the movie.
 Generally, you can treat it like a sedan, with some older SUVs having that super-comfy front bench seat.

 Then again, who says you can’t back a wagon, crossover, SUV or pickup truck into the parking space?
 Open the rear door, whether it’s a liftgate, tailgate or swing-gate, and fold flat the rear seats.
 This will give you a nice flat floor to work with, and then you can fit just about anything back there — pillows, blankets, sleeping bags or even a mattress.
 If you’re driving a cargo van or pickup truck, you can forget the pillows and blankets, and just toss a love seat back there.
 Of course, lawn chairs and loungers are excellent options, too.
+Just be mindful to not block the view of the cars behind you if you open the liftgate or swing-gate.

 A final note, when considering many of these open-air drive-in theater seating options, don’t forget bug spray and blankets, as well as a backup plan, just in case it decides to rain!
 Most of all, have fun and enjoy the show!